Hernández, Gurriel lead Blue Jays to 10-4 win over Red Sox

 Then Cashner gave the lead back in the sixth.

+“It wasn’t very good, especially after we scored those runs to tie the game back up and give up a leadoff homer,” he said.
+“So that’s probably the toughest blow of the game.”

-Smoak hit the first pitch out to right-center, and Freddy Galvis singled to end Cashner’s night.
+Smoak hit the first pitch out to right-center, and Freddy Galvis singled to chase Cashner.
 Hernández reached on a fielder’s choice, went from first to third on a bad pickoff attempt by reliever Josh Taylor and scored on a wild pitch to make it 6-4.

+“We got him out, and we throw the ball away, and then the wild pitch,” Red Sox manager Alex Cora said.
+“They have to earn it, and we just gave it to them.”

-Waguespack allowed four runs on six hits and three walks, striking out two and blowing a 4-1 lead in the fifth before leaving with two on and two out.
-Shafer ended the threat and then allowed the first two batters to reach in the sixth before leaving with two out and two on.
+Shafer allowed the first two batters to reach in the sixth before leaving with two out and two on.
 Tim Mayza struck out Sam Travis to protect the lead.

 STREAKS